 There has never been a better time to go eco-friendly.
 Make it your new year's resolution to adopt simple eco-friendly swaps and kickstart your zero-waste journey.

 At Spruce, our mission is to bring you high quality household cleaning and personal care products that are safe for you, without toxic chemicals and also safe for the environment.
-Spruce refillable cleaning products are free of single-use plastic packaging.
+Spruce refillable cleaning products are free from single-use plastic packaging.